Table of Contents

 Quick tip: Tor is slower than regular browsers by design - it’s routing your traffic through multiple servers to protect your privacy.

 Ready to take control of your digital sovereignty?
-Here’s how to get started:
+Here’s how to get started improving your browser privacy:

 Step 1: Install a Privacy-Respecting Browser

-Pick one of the browsers above and install it.
+Pick one of the private browser options above and install it.
 This will take less than 5 minutes:

 - LibreWolf Download Link